 |Cutting away skin spots (uninsured)||price|

-The plastic surgeon will mark the area and give a local anesthetic.
-Injecting the anesthetic fluid sometimes gives a slightly burning sensation.
-Injecting may cause the skin to swell up and become temporarily pale in color.
-The skin is incised along the marked area and the piece of skin is removed into the subcutaneous fatty tissue.
-The surgeon will burn any small bleeding vessels.
+The plastic surgeon marks the area and gives a local anesthetic.
+The injection of the anesthetic fluid sometimes gives a somewhat burning sensation.
+The skin may swell slightly and become temporarily pale in color due to the injection.
+The skin is incised along the marked area and the piece of skin is removed down to the subcutaneous fatty tissue.
+The surgeon cauterizes any small bleeding vessels.
 The wound edges are then sutured or taped together.
-During the treatment you will feel that the plastic surgeon is busy, but you will not experience any pain.
+You will feel the cutting away of skin spots during the treatment, but you will not experience any pain.

-You will be advised to keep the place as clean as possible.
-This can be done with a specially intended plaster/tape.
-If the specialist has sutured the wound, the stitches will be removed a week later.
+After the treatment you will be advised to keep the area as clean as possible.
+This can be done with a plaster/tape specially intended for this purpose.
+Once the specialist has sutured the wound, the sutures will be removed a week later.
 You may experience pain after the treatment.
-You can safely take a painkiller, preferably Paracetamol.
-No aspirin, that increases the risk of bleeding.
+Feel free to take a painkiller, preferably Paracetamol.
+No aspirin, which increases the risk of bleeding.